junxit/us-congress-bills-117/metadata.md

 - 2022-09-20 — Passed/agreed to in House: Pursuant to section 2 of H. Res.
 1361, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 1433, as amended; H.R.
 4009, as amended; H.R.
 4358, as amended; H.R.
 6265; H.R.
 6846, as amended; H.R.
 7240, as amended; H.R.
 7338, as amended; H.R.
 8453, as amended; H.R.
 8503, as amended; and H.R.
 8520, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
 558, as amended.
 - 2022-09-20 — Pursuant to section 2 of H. Res.
 1361, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
 1433, as amended; H.R.
 4009, as amended; H.R.
 4358, as amended; H.R.
 6265; H.R.
 6846, as amended; H.R.
 7240, as amended; H.R.
 7338, as amended; H.R.
 8453, as amended; H.R.
 8503, as amended; and H.R.
 8520, as amended; and the following resolution was agreed to under suspension of the rules: H. Res.
 558, as amended. (consideration: CR H7984-7992; text: CR H7990-7991)
 - 2022-09-20 — Pursuant to the provisions of H. Res.
 1361, proceedings on H.R.
 8520 are considered vacated.
+- 2022-09-21 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.